 Of course, increased training and increased technology costs money, but we should all be willing to sacrifice in order to protect public safety…and the public interest.
 At the end of the day one of the primary purposes of government is to protect the people, and that includes protecting innocent bystanders from unnecessary police pursuit accidents.

 Have you or a family member been injured during a police chase?
 Have you lost a loved one as a result of a police pursuit accident?
 We urge you to discuss your experience with the attorneys of Holland & Usry.
-You can reach our office at 864.582.0416 or toll-free at 888.230.1841 for a free, confidential consultation.
+You can reach our office toll-free at 888.230.1841 for a free, confidential consultation.